 - Parodied in Concerned: Gordon Frohman's impression of Gordon Freeman is... well first of all, the latter never speaks, so impersonating him is officially impossible.
 But his line is "I'm Gordon Freeman!
 I never say anything!
 Blah blah blah!"

 - The idea for this trope came from a certain Family Guy episode, where Peter tried to do impressions: "This is my impression of John Wayne at the first Thanksgiving.
 'Happy Thanksgiving, Pilgrim!'"
-His impression of John Wayne Gacy, the infamous serial killer, is identical.
+His impressions of John Wayne Bobbit (a man who famously... lost his penis to something very sharp) and John Wayne Gacy (the infamous serial killer) are identical.

-- This was subverted in another episode with an actor who did impressions of his friends and family, but they all sounded exactly the same.
+- This was subverted in another episode with a stand-up comedian who did impressions of his friends and family, but they all sounded exactly the same (a stereotypical New York accent).
 In the next scene, we see him talking to his friends and family and they actually all really do sound the same.